 The deadline to submit verification documents to the financial aid office is ninety days from the last day of classes for the fall and spring terms and thirty days after the end of the summer term.
 Submission of verification documents after the last day of classes eliminates some forms of financial aid available to you.
 Most aid programs require classes to be in session when the funds are given to the student.

-For students and/or parents who filed a 2017 amended federal income tax return, the following documents are required to complete federal verification:
+For students and/or parents who filed an amended federal income tax return, the following documents are required to complete federal verification:

-- A signed copy of the 2017 Form 1040X that was filed with the IRS.
+- A signed copy of Form 1040X that was filed with the IRS.

 Victims of IRS Identity Theft